 We don't know why people get Parkinson's.
 There are many theories, and it is generally thought that multiple factors are responsible.
 Possible causes or contributing factors may include genetic changes, environment factors, oxidative stress or a combination of these.

 Through research, our understanding of the possible causes of Parkinson’s is increasing all of the time.

 Parkinson’s is categorized by clinicians as a “movement disorder” and symptoms may include muscle rigidity, tremor, postural instability and bradykinesia (slowness of movement).
 Many people think of tremor in Parkinson's but in around 30% of cases tremor is not present.

 Parkinson's doesn’t just affect movement.
 Non-motor symptoms such as pain, sensory changes, changes in the gastrointestinal system, depression and problems with memory, thinking and sleep can also occur and have an impact on the day to day life of the person with Parkinson’s.

 PROGRESSION OF PARKINSON'S

-Information provided on this website and in information sheets is designed to support, not replace, the relationship that exists between a patient and their health care professionals.
-It is important that you discuss any issues or concerns you have about your Parkinson's with the doctors, nurses and other health professional who support and care for you.
+Information provided on this website will help you navigate your journey.
+It is important to remember to discuss any issues or concerns you have about your Parkinson's with the doctors and other health professional who support and care for you.